 There is an endless list of hawker food to try in Penang including char kway teow and fried oysters.
 The best fried oyster place in Penang is said to be at Seng Thor Coffee Shop at Carvarvon Street.

 It’ll well be mid-afternoon by the time you finish which is good enough reason to end your day at Batu Ferringhi – the most accessible stretch of beach in Penang.
 The area is lined by several resorts and I would personally recommend having dinner while watching the sunset.
 Do note that sunset in Penang occurs pretty late, at around 7:30PM usually.
+Alternatively, if you are looking for a family-friendly activity around the area, check out Entopia by Penang Butterfly Farm.
+The highlight here is the enclosed garden area with more than 15,000 butterflies flying around you.
+It’s truly a sight to behold and something that kids will definitely love.
+You can book discounted tickets here.

 Travel Tips for Penang